ONLYOFFICE/onlyoffice-plone/README.md

 Community Edition vs Integration Edition comparison can be found [here](#onlyoffice-document-server-editions).

-## Installing Plone-ONLYOFFICE integration plugin
+## Installing Plone ONLYOFFICE integration plugin

 Install plugin by adding it to your `buildout.cfg`: